 The council has estimated the cost of the stormwater pipe upgrades based on the IPART benchmark costs for reinforced concrete pipes of different sizes (item 2.6).
-The council used IPART benchmark costs because it did not have a suitable site specific or similar cost estimate.
+The council used IPART benchmark costs because it did not have a suitable site-specific or similar cost estimate.
 We consider the IPART benchmark cost is a reasonable costing source in this context.

 The IPART benchmark costs include allowances for project management and design, so additional allowances for project management and design (15%) should be excluded.

-The council has advised that it inadvertently applied a 30% contingency allowance to the sum of the base cost, project management and design allowances.
-An allowance for contingency (30%) should be applied to base costs only, as recommended by the IPART Benchmark Report.
+The contingency allowance (30%) should be calculated on the IPART benchmark cost only, as recommended in the IPART Benchmark Report.

-The total reduction in stormwater pipe costs, reflecting the removal of project management (7.5%) and design allowances (7.5%) and application of a contingency allowance (30%) to base costs only would be \$771,869 (12% of total stormwater management works costs in the plan).
+The total reduction in stormwater pipe costs, reflecting the removal of project management (7.5%) and design allowances (7.5%) and application of a contingency allowance (30%) to the IPART benchmark costs only would be \$771,869 (12% of total stormwater management works costs in the plan).